 To better promote the offerings of the organization, we gave special attention to informational pages, building a modular system that worked for hundreds of largely evergreen pages.
 This makes it easier for visitors to easily understand what CFR does and get involved with membership programs, education initiatives and outreach programs.

 An Immersive Reading and Watching Experience

-The primary component of the site is a vast number of articles of varying length and “reading level.”
-To empower the authors and editors, an article toolkit was developed, offering a set of features that could be used directly from the CMS by anyone.
+The primary component of the site is a vast number of articles of varying lengths and “reading levels.”
+To empower the authors and editors, an article toolkit was developed, offering a set of features that can be used directly from the CMS by anyone.
 While the old site required special teams to develop assets and only selective use of publishing features, this new article system offered the full suite of options (with a low learning curve) to all publishing teams.

 A suite of user-centric features were also developed.
-Top of page pathing allows users to easily find related content from novice to expert while a seamless transporter at the end of the article offers related options.
-For event videos, we introduced a chaptering system to help users navigate long video and built an interactive transcript and mini video player that made it easy to watch the video while reading along.
+Top-of-page pathing allows users to easily find related content from novice to expert; a seamless transporter at the end of the article offers related options.
+For event videos, we introduced a chaptering system to help users navigate long videos and built an interactive transcript and mini video player that makes it easy to watch the video while reading along.

-The CFR site was rebuilt from the ground up with the latest open source CMS platform and a totally reimagined site system and publishing model.
-The site was designed and optimized to work seamlessly across all screen sizes, taking what were once piecemeal responsive pages and thinking responsively across the whole site.
+We rebuilt the CFR site from the ground up with the latest open source CMS platform and a totally reimagined site system and publishing model.
+We designed and optimized the site to work seamlessly across all screen sizes, taking what were once piecemeal responsive pages and thinking responsively across the whole site.
 The premium brand of the Council on Foreign Relations was modernized for digital and was brought to life on the new site.